Video: The Majesty of Sainte Foy Reliquary

 The head was reputedly constructed from the death mask of a Roman emperor.
 Inside the bones were wrapped in a shroud of imperial purple linen from Byzantium.
 The sick and lame came to pray before the golden reliquary famous for restoring eyesight to the blind.

 Conques became a vital station on the pilgrimage road to Compostela and its monks were installed as abbots and bishops in monasteries and towns recently recovered from Saracen rule by the Crusaders of the Spanish Reconquest.
-Its territory and possessions grew and included numerous establishments along the pilgrim road such as the monastery at Roncevaux.
+Its territory and possessions grew and included numerous establishments, the monastery at Roncevaux, being the most significant.